DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 You’ll also need to bring ID with you on your first day – this might include your DBS.

-You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>.
+You may also want to familiarise yourself with <%= tracked_link_to "Department for Education’s keeping children safe in education guidance", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>.

 <%= render Cards::QuoteComponent.new(
     text: "Remember that professionalism is the key.
 Ensure that you make positive relationships with all staff on your placements and turn up every day on time.",